PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 - If the filter doesn't have enough space, it will show in multi-line.
 - `RESET` button still shows in the first row.
 It doesn’t appear in the next line if the filter is shown in the multi-line.
 - Not applicable for the `Multi-Step Templates` tab.
+- Users are able to change default view.
+[See more details](./pin-preferred-view.md)

 #### My Role